 Metadata are simply data about data.
 In our context, this means information that describes a particular terrain dataset or element of that dataset, such as a name, location, resolution, size, source attribution, data accuracy, format, currentness, or copyright notices.
 The issue of how best to represent metadata is one that has received much attention recently.
-The Federal Geographic Data Committee (FGDC) has produced an extensive standard for storing metadata relating to digital geospatial data.
+The Federal Geographic Data Committee (FGDC) has produced an extensive standard for storing metadata relating to digital geospatial data [12].
 A lot of time and effort has been invested in this SGML-based standard, referred to as the Content Standard for Digital Geospatial Metadata (CSDGM).
 We would like to provide support for this work, but we also do not want to require this as the only representation, because CSDGM can be complex to produce.
 Indeed, the FGDC sees the description of terrain data using CSDGM as a function performed largely by some data librarian body.

-We therefore propose the use of a new node, GeoInformation, which provides the ability to specify a url field to locate a CSDGM file, if available.
+We therefore propose the use of a new node, GeoInformation, that provides the ability to specify a url field to locate a CSDGM file, if available.
 In addition, this node enables an arbitrary list of keyword/value pairs to specify a minimum searchable set of metadata inside the VRML file.
 We specify some standard keywords that should be used, but allow developers to include additional keyword/values to support their own applications.
 We have based our keyword names on the fields suggested for the Denver Core, a set of metadata elements identified by the Metadata Summit in February 1996:

-- 1. Theme\Keywords
+- 1. Theme_Keywords

-- 2. Place\Keywords
+- 2. Place_Keywords

-- 3. Bounding\Coordinates
+- 3. Bounding_Coordinates

 - 4. Abstract

 - 5. Purpose

-- 6. Time\Period\of\Content
+- 6. Time_Period_of_Content

-- 7. Currentness\Reference
+- 7. Currentness_Reference

-- 8. Geospatial\Data\Presentation\Form
+- 8. Geospatial_Data_Presentation_Form

 - 9. Originator

 - 10. Title

 - 11. Language

-- 12. Resource\Description
+- 12. Resource_Description